Refined enumerations of alternating sign triangles: Introduction

 \begin{prop} Let $S_1,S_2$ be centred Catalan sets and $M_1, M_2$ be Motzkin paths.
 We have

-i.\,e. the weight functions are multiplicative. \end{prop}
+i.e., the weight functions are multiplicative. \end{prop}

-In Theorem \ref{thm: AS-ts} we present an enumeration formula for the number of AS-trapezoids which was first conjectured by Behrend \cite{ASt-conj} and later independently by the author.
-The proof was found by Behrend and Fischer \cite{ASt-conj} using the six-vertex model and by Fischer \cite{Ilse_ASts} using the operator formula.\\
+In Theorem \ref{thm: AS-ts} we present an enumeration formula for the number of AS-trapezoids.
+This formula was first conjectured by Behrend \cite{ASt-conj} and later independently by the author.
+The proof was found by Behrend and Fischer \cite{ASt-conj} using the six-vertex model and by Fischer \cite{Fischer1804.08681} using the operator formula.\\

-We establish a bijection between AS-trapezoids corresponding to a given centred Catalan set $S$ to $\st$-trees, which were defined in \cite{CAST}, however already appeared as \emph{partial monotone triangles} in \cite{s_t_trees}, and are a generalisation of monotone triangles.
-By analysing the structure of the $\st$-trees we can deduce our second main result.
+We establish a bijection between the AS-trapezoids corresponding to a given centred Catalan set $S$ to $\st$-trees, which were defined in \cite{Fischer1804.03630}, but had already appeared as \emph{partial monotone triangles} in \cite{Fischer11}, and are a generalisation of monotone triangles.
+By analysing the structure of the $\st$-trees, we can deduce our second main result.